2004 South African general election: Electoral system

 The South African National Assembly consists of 400 members, elected by closed list proportional representation.
 200 members are elected from national party lists, and the other 200 are elected from party lists in each of the nine provinces.
 The President of South Africa is chosen by the National Assembly after each election.

 Events

 A corruption scandal dubbed "Oilgate" by the South African media surfaced when it was reported that R11 million was transferred from the state owned PetroSA to help fund the African National Congress' election campaign.
 Following the election the Mail and Guardian newspaper was controversially gagged from publishing a report on the Oilgate scandal.

 National Assembly results

+According to political scientist Michael Gallagher, this election was the most proportional in modern history, with a Gallagher Index of 0.26.